-Ken was flown to Walter Reed Army Medical Center in Washington, DC and died of complications from his wounds October 7, 2009 in the arms of his wife, Charlene Westbrook.
+Ken was flown to Walter Reed Army Medical Center, Washington, DC and died of complications from his wounds on October 7, 2009, in the arms of his wife, Charlene Westbrook.
 He was posthumously awarded the Silver Star for his actions September 8, 2009.
-When I met Ken's wife upon return from our deployment, she confided to me the words he spoke to her just prior our team deployment: "If I should not come home…don’t forget me.”
+When I met with Charlene after our return from deployment, she confided to me the words he spoke to her just prior our team deployment: "If I should not come home…don’t forget me.”

 Videos below describe that fateful morning September 8, 2009.